Yuan Taur

-Yuan Taur (Chinese:陶 元) is a Chinese American electrical engineer and an academic.
-He is a Distinguished Professor of Electrical and Computer Engineering (ECE) at the University of California, San Diego.
+Yuan Taur (Chinese: 陶元) (born September 27, 1946) is a Chinese American electrical engineer and academic.
+He is a Distinguished Professor Emeritus of Electrical and Computer Engineering (ECE) at the University of California, San Diego, where he taught from 2001 until his retirement in March 2025.

 Taur is known for his research in semiconductor device design and modeling, focusing on the structure and physics of transistors.
 He holds 14 U.S. patents and has authored or co-authored over 200 technical papers, in addition to coauthoring Fundamentals of Modern VLSI Devices with Tak Ning, spanning three editions released in 1998, 2009, and 2022.

 In 1998, Taur was elected as a Fellow of the IEEE.
 He served as Editor-in-Chief of the IEEE Electron Device Letters from 1999 to 2011.
 He was the recipient of the IEEE Electron Devices Society's J. J. Ebers Award in 2012 "for contributions to the advancement of several generations of CMOS process technologies," and received the IEEE Electron Devices Society's Distinguished Service Award in 2014.

 Early life and education

-In high school, Taur developed a keen interest in mathematics.
-At the age of 16, he achieved the highest score among all high school graduates in Taiwan's united college entrance exam in 1963.
-Taur earned his B.S. degree in physics from National Taiwan University in Taipei, Taiwan, in 1967, and came to the US in 1968 to pursue a Ph.D. in physics at the University of California, Berkeley, which he completed in 1974.
+Taur developed an early interest in mathematics during high school.
+At age 16, he achieved the highest score among all high school graduates in Taiwan on the united college entrance examination in 1963.

+He earned his B.S. degree in physics from National Taiwan University in Taipei, Taiwan, in 1967, and moved to the United States in 1968 to pursue doctoral study in physics at the University of California, Berkeley, completing his Ph.D. in 1974.

 Career

+From 1974 to 1979, Taur worked as a research associate and postdoctoral researcher, first at the University of California, Berkeley, and then at the NASA Goddard Institute for Space Studies in New York.

-From 1979 to 1981, Taur held an appointment at Rockwell International Science Center in Thousand Oaks, California, focusing on II-VI semiconductor devices for infrared sensor applications.
-Following this, from 1981 to 2001, he served in the Silicon Technology Department at IBM Thomas J. Watson Research Center in Yorktown Heights, New York, holding the position of Manager of Exploratory Devices and Processes.
-Having joined the Jacobs School of Engineering in 2001, he has since held positions as a professor in the Department of Electrical and Computer Engineering at the University of California, San Diego, and was later appointed as a Distinguished Professor in 2014.
+From 1979 to 1981, Taur held an appointment at the Rockwell International Science Center in Thousand Oaks, California, focusing on II-VI semiconductor devices for infrared sensor applications.

+From 1981 to 2001, he served in the Silicon Technology Department at IBM's Thomas J. Watson Research Center in Yorktown Heights, New York, holding the position of Manager of Exploratory Devices and Processes.

+In 2001, Taur joined the Jacobs School of Engineering at the University of California, San Diego as a professor in the Department of Electrical and Computer Engineering.
+He was appointed a Distinguished Professor in 2014, and retired from UCSD in March 2025, becoming Distinguished Professor Emeritus.

 Research

+Taur is a semiconductor device design expert specializing in the structure and physics of transistors, with research spanning the CMOS scaling regime from 1 micrometer down to 10 nanometers.
+According to Google Scholar, he has an h-index of 66 across 298 publications.